umccr/infrastructure/scripts/aws_security/README.md

 # AWS Security Hub Control Script

-The purpose of this script is to disable AWS Security Hub Controls in all UMCCR accounts that are not relevant to the UMCCR's workloads.
+The purpose of this script is to disable AWS Security Hub Controls not relevant to UMCCR's workloads across all UMCCR accounts.

-List of accounts that will be disabled:
+Affected AWS Accounts:
+(Note: The provided control will be disabled across all of these accounts)

 - agha
 - aws_onboarding